FY SMID Cap – 2022 vs. R2500V

 Key Performance Takeaways for the Year

-- The London Company Small-Mid Cap portfolio returned 20.7% gross (19.8% net) for the year vs. a 27.8% increase in the Russell 2500 Value Index.
-Both sector exposure and stock selection were headwinds to relative performance.
+The London Company Small-Mid Cap portfolio declined -13.8% gross (-14.4% net) during the year vs. a -13.1% decrease in the Russell 2500 Value.
+Negative sector exposure was a headwind to performance, partially offset by positive stock selection.

 - What Hurt: Underweight Energy (the best performing sector) & overweight Info.
 Technology (a weaker performing sector)